 So, before applying mink oil on your treasured suede items, it would help to explore the pros and cons you may likely encounter.

-Can You Use Milk Oil on Suede?
+Can You Use Mink Oil on Suede?

 You should know that genuine suede is a delicate type of leather sourced from the underside of an animal’s hide, mostly cowhide.
 This material is soft and velvety since it has been buffed and brushed to create a smooth feel.